lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 Just specify the resources you need in terms of cores, memory, and time and your Slurm will place your job on the system.

-This pages provides a brief overview on
+This page provides a brief overview on

 * [Slurm options](#options) to specify resource requirements,
 * how to submit [interactive](#interactive-jobs) and [batch jobs](#batch-jobs),